littleprojects/ACC_W211/01_Tooling/pi_config/readme.md

 - start the can_logger for raw data recording
 - start the radar_can_relay to forward speed and yaw to the radar

+## log history

+- 0-80 raw vehicle can
+- 80+ with radar log (first without speed and yaw)
+- 100+ CAN_ID hex fix and speed/yaw relay
+- 102 swap can lines by wire 1 is not vehicle -> ToDo change in config